Ray and Val Talbert try to see the beauty in everything, even if it’s a big pile of dirt.

 Tal & Bert products, including planters, candles, candleholders and vessels, have been touted by CNN, Cosmopolitan, Pop Sugar and The Spruce.
 The buzz generated so much online business that they outgrew their Mt.
 Lebanon studio space.

-This October, the Talberts will open a brick-and-mortar store in Dormont.
+On Nov.
+21, the Talberts will open a brick-and-mortar store in Dormont.

 Serendipitously located at 2892 West Liberty Avenue in the former MoonStones space, Tal & Bert will be a cross between a plant shop and a home goods store.
 The Talberts envision offering a Plant-it Bar, where you’ll be able to create either a succulent or cactus garden in one of their signature geode planters.
 In addition to their own handiwork, they’ll carry makers and brands that create dishes, decorative accents, blankets, pillows, soaps, glassware and more.